Declarative Diagramming (D2) Output Module

 Tip

-The network topology graph description contains nodes and links but no placement information.
-D2 is pretty good at figuring out how to draw the required graph, but it pays out to test out the layout engines.
+The network topology graph description contains nodes and links, but no placement information.
+D2 is pretty good at figuring out how to draw the required graph, but it pays off to test out the layout engines.
+Changing the order of links might also unclutter the diagrams.

 Modifying Graph Attributes